G-dH/advanced-alttab-window-switcher/README.md

 - In the App Switcher if no app match the entered pattern, windows are searched automatically.
 - Application search results add generic name (if different from name) and description to the name in icon tooltips to help identify unknown apps.
 - Option `Max Number of Search Results` for App Switcher limits output of search engine.
 Default is 12.
 - Application search results are weighted by the following criteria (in this order): position in the list of frequently used applications, app name starts with the pattern, any word in the item name/description/category/executable starts with the pattern.
-This means that you can very quicky and consistently find apps if you know their names, mostly using just one letter.
+This means that you can very quickly and consistently find apps if you know their names, mostly using just one letter.
 - Window search results are weighted by the following criteria (in this order): app name starts with the pattern, any word in the window title/app name/executable starts with the pattern.

 **Even in the search mode you can use all hotkeys if you press and hold the Shift modifier key**.